2018 ACCPA ANNUAL CONFERENCE - THANK YOU FOR YOUR SUPPORT!

 Dr. Chad Nilson provides research, evaluation, advising and planning services to various community-based organizations and government agencies in provincial, federal, and Indigenous jurisdictions.
 As a Community-Engaged Scholar with the Centre for Forensic Behavioural Science and Justice Studies – University of Saskatchewan, and Community Safety and Well-Being Advisor with the Living Skies Centre for Social Inquiry, Chad has developed a strong research agenda in community safety, has helped communities build strategies for violence reduction, and has conducted numerous evaluations of crime prevention programs.
 Since releasing his 2014 preliminary impact assessment on the Hub Model in Prince Albert, Chad has been invited to lead and support conversations and planning of collaborative risk-driven intervention practices, data collection and evaluation in Prince Edward Island, Ontario, Saskatchewan, Manitoba, Alberta and British Columbia.
 Finally, Dr. Nilson continues to support various communities with his expertise as the lead developer of the Hub (Risk Tracking) Database now being used in over 80 communities across Canada.

-KEYNOTE PRESENTATION: Advances in Rural and Remote Communities Safety Through Technology
+Advances in Rural and Remote Communities Safety Through Technology

 This session will examine the role of communication technology in community safety and well-being.
 Panelists with expertise from academic, non-profit, and industry sectors will begin by discussing a collaborative project between the University of Saskatchewan, Defense Research & Development Canada, RCMP, and the Community Safety Knowledge Alliance.
 The goal of the project is to develop and pilot a tech-enabled Hub in rural and remote communities, with an objective to change the way services are delivered by overcoming geographic barriers through a virtual environment.
 This discussion will then evolve into a broader dialogue on the role of technological solutions in social innovation.

-Senior Counsel and Director of Government Affairs, Motorola Solutions Canada Inc.
+Motorola Solutions Canada Inc.

 Matthew is Senior Counsel and Director of Government Affairs for Motorola Solutions Canada Inc. As a member of the Canadian leadership team, Matthew’s responsibilities include providing strategic advice on all legal and regulatory matters for the corporation in Canada as well as leading the corporation’s outreach efforts with elected officials at all three orders of Government.
 Matthew joined Motorola in 2001 as legal counsel and was made a member of the Canadian leadership team in 2010.
-Prior to joining, Motorola, Matthew practiced commercial and litigation law at a boutique firm in Toronto.
-Matthew has obtained both a Bachelor of Arts and Bachelor of Laws degree both from McGill University in Montreal and is licenced to practice law in the Province of Ontario.
-Matthew’s interests include skiing, cycling and mountain biking with his family.

-KEYNOTE PRESENTATION: Advances in Rural and Remote Communities Safety Through Technology
+Advances in Rural and Remote Communities Safety Through Technology

 This session will examine the role of communication technology in community safety and well-being.
 Panelists with expertise from academic, non-profit, and industry sectors will begin by discussing a collaborative project between the University of Saskatchewan, Defense Research & Development Canada, RCMP, and the Community Safety Knowledge Alliance.
 The goal of the project is to develop and pilot a tech-enabled Hub in rural and remote communities, with an objective to change the way services are delivered by overcoming geographic barriers through a virtual environment.
 This discussion will then evolve into a broader dialogue on the role of technological solutions in social innovation.